NiKiTaCrAzY/Music-Downloader/README.md

 # For educational purposes only!
-This script is written only for demonstration of Python programming language abilities
+This script is written only for demonstration of Python programming language abilities, author is not responsible for any illegal actions.

 # Music-Downloader
 Download music by entering its name!